 My name is Yo’av Moshe.
 I’m currently working for Cloudflare after it acquired my startup, Zaraz.
 Zaraz was a Y Combinator-backed company that makes internet websites load much faster.
-Previously I was co-founder & CEO of SolarBox, a young company tackling multiple energy crises around the world.
-I am also running Bit-else (Hebrew), a small, premium development and consultancy firm for web development, internet security and information systems.
+Previously I was co-founder & CEO of SolarBox, a company tackling multiple energy crises in the Middle East, and Bit-else (Hebrew), a small, premium development and consultancy firm for web development, internet security and information systems.

 I’m an autodidact.
 I always say it’s not only a good thing - I find it hard to learn in a class atmosphere.
 I quit high-school when I was 16, and never admitted to university.
 Luckily I’m very curious about hundreds of topics and so I learn new things every day.
 I love working on things that require skills I don’t have.

 When I was 5 years old, my dad did his CS master degree, and I learned from him while he was doing his homework.
 I never stopped programming since then.
-I was interested in the free software movement from a early age.
+I was interested in the free software movement from an early age.
 I believe knowledge should be available for everyone, for free.

 I was always politically active and was part of Socialist youth movement for half of my life.
 I try to combine my passion for social change with my technological skills.
 I’ve worked and volunteered with many different organizations, NGOs and political parties, helping to pursue equal opportunities, co-existence and environmental protection.
 This led me to being the CTO for Israel’s biggest political campaign ever, V15.

 I love nature.
 I feel at home when hiking in the desert and when climbing green mountains.
 I do not eat animals.
 I lived two years in small bus that I converted to a house-on-wheels in 2016.
 You can read more about it here.